ecshreve/toolbox/README.md

 **`golang`**:

 - Handles downloading and installing Golang, along with additional tools and executables.
 - Installs `go` under `/usr/local/go`
-- Installs executables under `/home/eric/go/bin`
+- Installs executables under `/home/eric/go/bin` <!--is this true?-->
 - Install path is defined in `config_vars.yml`

 ### _dev roles

 These aren't fully integrated yet, some are just for fun, some are planned to be integrated into the main playbook.

 **`ansible-navigator`**